AF-1 / lms-dynamicplaylists

 »I want my dynamic playlist to use one of Custom Skip's filter sets.«

-Just add the necessary action/CLI playlist parameters to the SQLite code of your custom dynamic playlist as described here.
+If you have created a custom dynamic playlist from scratch (raw SQLite), just add the necessary action/CLI playlist parameters to your file as described here.

 If you only need one filter set for all dynamic playlists, create a Custom Skip filter set that will only be active if DPL plays a dynamic playlist.
 See Custom Skip Wiki.